TechMex-io/southernTails/boarding.md

 body_heading_5 : All animal guests must be able to be handled in a safe, and loving manner, therefore we cannot permit overtly-aggressive animals. body_cta : Give us a call for pricing, as prices vary per breed.
 ---
-Indoor luxury lodging for the modern pup.
-Whether on vacation or a surprise out of town meeting, we’re your trusted neighborhood family friend.
+Indoor luxury lodging for the modern pet.
+Whether on vacation or a simple night on the town, we are your trusted, fur-baby's friend.

-We understand that staying away from mom and dad overnight can be stressful for our furry babies,so when they stay at Southern Tails we strive for their ultimate comfort and trust.
-We want to earn that trust by providing our clients with exceptional boarding services that ensures your pet’s safety, health, and contentment.
-We commit to treating each client’s baby with individual customized care.
+Boarding Pets can be stressful to both the pets and their caregivers.
+Southern Tails wants to eliminate that stress by providing clients exceptional lodging services.
+The Southern Tails facility is designed for your pet’s safety, comfort, health, and contentment.
+Our staff is highly-qualified and compassionate.
+They are committed to offering each fur-baby customized care.

-At Southern Tails we offer private overnight lodging for both cats and dogs.
-Rest assured your baby will be safe and sound, just like they were at home.
+We want to be their home away from home!